 - 29CFR1910.39, Fire Prevention Plans Standard

 - The University is located in downtown Baltimore, Maryland.
 According to the 2010 Census, the population of the city of Baltimore is over 620,000.

-- Law enforcement is provided to the campus by the University Police Department located on Campus.
-The Department maintains accreditation through the Commission on Accreditation for Law Enforcement Agencies.
-In addition, they maintain a close relationship with the Baltimore City Police and other police agencies in the state.
+- Law enforcement is provided to the campus by the University Police Department located on campus.
+The department maintains accreditation through the Commission on Accreditation for Law Enforcement Agencies.
+In addition, it maintains a close relationship with the Baltimore Police Department and other police agencies in the state.

 - Fire, emergency medical, and HAZMAT services are provided by the Baltimore City Fire Department.
 The University also has a trained and equipped internal HAZMAT team.